jscutlery/devkit/packages/playwright-ct-angular/README.md

 ### Passing output callbacks

-We can also pass custom output callback functions for some extreme cases or if we want to use a custom spy implementation for example or just debug.
+You can also pass custom output callback functions for some extreme cases or if you want to use a custom spy implementation for example or just debug.

 ```ts